 What Are the Benefits of HRT?

-HRT improves quality of life by relieving the symptoms of the menopause.
-HRT can also help prevent cardiovascular disease and osteoporosis in later life.
-HRT also helps combat change in body composition and health of tissues, in conjunction with appropriate exercise and diet.
+HRT improves the quality of life by relieving the symptoms of the menopause.
+It can also help prevent cardiovascular disease and osteoporosis in later life.
+In addition, HRT helps combat change in body composition and health of tissues, in conjunction with appropriate exercise and diet.

 As outlined in BMJ Editorial from Royal College of Obstetrics and Gynaecology 2019, HRT decreases all-cause mortality after the menopause.